-Chemistry is everywhere in the world around you.
-It’s in the food you eat, the clothes you wear, the water you drink, the medicines you take, the air you breathe, and cleaners you use.
-In fact, chemistry is sometimes called the “central science” because it connects other sciences to each other: biology, physics, geology and environmental science.
+Chemistry is everywhere in the world around you: the food you eat, the clothes you wear, the water you drink, the medicines you take, the air you breathe, and cleaners you use.
+In fact, chemistry is sometimes called the “central science” because it is fundamental to pharmacy, medicine, biology, neuroscience and environmental science.

 The UNO Department of Chemistry is approved by the American Chemical Society (ACS).
 Continued approval was most recently awarded in 2017 with the next evaluation scheduled for 2023.